Website Manager

 Division Description

-• Games and practices are arranged in a format that is more advanced than Tee Ball and appropriate for players' skill and knowledge level (e.g. coach pitch and all players bat with a quick pace of play)
+• Games and practices are more advanced than Tee Ball and appropriate for players’ skill and knowledge level (e.g., coach pitch, all players bat, quick pace of play).

-• The goal is to teach players about the sport in a non-competitive environment and emphasizes having fun and team spirit
+• The goal is to teach players about the sport in a non-competitive environment and emphasize fun and team spirit.

 Ages